 No one becomes a subscriber.
 No one is genuinely interested in your content to stick around.

 You want to be able to attract ‘qualified’ traffic filled with your target audience.
 People who are interested enough to stick around and join your list.

-In this post I’m sharing 9 things that I did and learnt about how you can get your blog noticed even when it’s brand new.
+In this post I’m sharing 13 things that I did and learnt about how you can drive bucketloads of ‘qualified’ traffic to your brand new blog.